 Headline reads "Nurse to be Criminally Charged with 3rd Degree Manslaughter."
 This byline characterizes the extreme enforcement environment in which all medical practitioners are currently practicing.

 Occasionally, medical professionals receive what’s called a voluntary license inactive document.
-This is a form sent out by the Professional Health Monitoring Program (PHMP) when the program claims you are suspected of substance addiction.
+This a form sent out by the Professional Health Monitoring Program (PHMP) when the program claims you are suspected of substance addiction.